-A segmentation study to identify Kenyans whose financial needs are not adequately met by the solutions available in the financial market, and the untapped opportunities they offer to financial service providers.
+This segmentation study identifies Kenyans whose financial needs are not adequately met by the solutions available in the financial market, as well as the untapped opportunities they offer to financial service providers.
+The study was conducted by FSD Kenya and the Consultative Group to Assist the Poor (CGAP), using data from FinAccess 2019.

 Over the past two decades, Kenya has made significant strides in financial inclusion.
 According to the 2019 FinAccess household survey, 80% of Kenyan adults have a transactional account and 83% own at least one formal financial device.
 However, account ownership alone does not drive inclusive economic development.
 It is the effective usage of financial services that improves welfare and deepens overall economic inclusion for individuals, communities and businesses.